YBCGitHubby/TwineToolGuide/content/docs/createstory.md

 {% endcapture %}
 {% include card.html text=text header="Enter for Confront Dragon" title="" %}

-In these examples, `Restart` is the displayed link text leading to the `Start` passage.
+In these examples, `Restart` is the displayed link text leading to the first passage.

 #### STEP 7
-Rename your starting passage as `Adventure begins` to link it to the last passage.
+Rename your starting passage as `Adventure begins` before linking it to the last passage.
 Open the passage editor for the starting passage by double clicking on it.
 Then use `Rename` button to change the name of the passage.

 {% include figure.html img="RenamePassage.jpg" alt="Rename a passage" width="100%" %}